 Some are funny anyway...

-As you can probably tell, I love to tell stories.
-Some of the stories here are just my ramblings, other stories are actual happenings, and some are even funny.
+As you can probably see, Tim loves to tell stories.
+Some of the stories here are just his ramblings, other stories are actual happenings, and some are even funny.
 Over all the years we've camped there have been many memories, and some were just too good to keep to ourself.

 A Bit of History - Both of us grew up camping, Donna with her parents in all sorts of campers, and Tim with an aunt and scouts in tents.
 Our first camping trip together was with friends in a two person tent that had a tempermental zipper.
 The night ended up with a drinking game and Tim got way too drunk.
 It didn't end up well, but we'll tell that story down below.

 So Tim tried to make raising the roof easier.
 He bought a Socket Jenie and a nice 24V drill.
 On our trip in Kentucky, 3 1/2 hours from home, he started raising the roof with the drill.
 It went up fast, too fast, and the front door side lift post jammed up.
 There was a loud pop, and the post would not go up any more.
 Looking under the camper was a dreadful sight.

 Anyway the whole story with pictures is on the Mods page.